close

 Aspirations for the future

-'When I started University, I thought I wanted to be a PE teacher, then I wanted to work in elite sport.
-However, whilst working for Watford FC, one day something just clicked, and I realised that my true passion is women's health.
-I then wrote my dissertation and through my research into this area, found how underrepresented women are in scientific research, and even more so in elite sport.
-I will forever be grateful to Herts for facilitating my passion for this area.'.
+Louise says, 'When I started University, I thought I wanted to be a PE teacher, then I wanted to work in elite sport.
+However, one day something just clicked, and I realised that my true passion is women's health.
+I then wrote my dissertation and through my research into this area found I could start my own business which helps other women.
+I will forever be grateful to Herts for facilitating my passion for this area.'

 To find out more about supporting Herts students through scholarships and prizes please contact the Development team.